Apply for a Ph.D. in Family Social Science

 - Coursework in research methods as well as statistics, including two courses in advanced statistics and/or research methods.
 This coursework ideally includes descriptive statistics, inferential statistics, probability, correlation, ANOVA, or regression.

-Report in Test Information Self-Reported section of online application.
+Report in Test Scores section of online application.

-See Recommendations under Important Links on the online application site.
+See Recommendations section on the online application site.

 A minimum of three letters of recommendation, preferably from professors or supervisors, are required.
 Letters should address your potential for research and successfully completing the FSoS degree program.
 If applying to the CFT specialization, letters should be from individuals familiar with the research and clinical experiences, skills, and potential of the applicant.